gradio-app/gradio/guides/08_gradio-clients-and-lite/07_fastapi-app-with-the-gradio-client.md

-# Building a FastAPI App with the Gradio Python Client
+# Building a Web App with the Gradio Python Client

 Tags: CLIENT, API, WEB APP

-In this blog post, we will demonstrate how to use the `gradio_client` [Python library](getting-started-with-the-python-client/), which enables developers to make requests to a Gradio app programmatically, by creating an example FastAPI web app.
+In this blog post, we will demonstrate how to use the `gradio_client` [Python library](getting-started-with-the-python-client/), which enables developers to make requests to a Gradio app programmatically, by creating an end-to-end example web app using FastAPI.
 The web app we will be building is called "Acapellify," and it will allow users to upload video files as input and return a version of that video without instrumental music.
 It will also display a gallery of generated videos.

 **Prerequisites**